Whimsies-YAT/Vickey/packages/misskey-js/etc/misskey-js.api.md

 //
 // src/entities.ts:55:2 - (ae-forgotten-export) The symbol "ModerationLogPayloads" needs to be exported by the entry point index.d.ts
 // src/streaming.ts:57:3 - (ae-forgotten-export) The symbol "ReconnectingWebSocket" needs to be exported by the entry point index.d.ts
+// src/streaming.types.ts:77:5 - (ae-forgotten-export) The symbol "IceServer" needs to be exported by the entry point index.d.ts
-// src/streaming.types.ts:255:4 - (ae-forgotten-export) The symbol "ReversiUpdateKey" needs to be exported by the entry point index.d.ts
+// src/streaming.types.ts:261:4 - (ae-forgotten-export) The symbol "ReversiUpdateKey" needs to be exported by the entry point index.d.ts
-// src/streaming.types.ts:265:4 - (ae-forgotten-export) The symbol "ReversiUpdateSettings" needs to be exported by the entry point index.d.ts
+// src/streaming.types.ts:271:4 - (ae-forgotten-export) The symbol "ReversiUpdateSettings" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)